This non-profit organization shall be called the American Association of State Climatologists, Inc.

 The time and place for each meeting of the Association shall be designated by the Executive Board.
 Ordinarily, the Executive Board will solicit the advice of members at one meeting to determine the time, place, and tentative agenda for the next meeting.
 A meeting at which a quorum is present shall constitute an official meeting of the Council.

-A quorum for a meeting of the Association shall be a majority of the voting membership.
+A quorum for a meeting of the Association shall be greater then or equal to 30% of the authorized voting membership.
+A quorum to amend the AASC constitution or by-laws shall be greater than 50% of the full members.